Travel & conservation company, since 1991

 Where should I look out for them?

 They are fairly common throughout the dryer regions of Southern and Eastern Africa, where they are most often seen foraging at night or in the early morning in warmer months and during the day when the weather turns colder.
 Bat-eared foxes like to lie in the shade of acacia trees and favour short grasslands and arid savannah.
-They are often seen in areas that have been extensively grazed by domestic and wild ungulates, but they do venture into tall grass and thick shrub areas if threatened.
-They dig dens in which to raise their young that also provide shelter from extreme temperatures and high winds.
-They are highly social so if you spot one, keep your eye out for more.
+They are often seen where domestic and wild ungulates have extensively grazed, but they venture into tall grass and thick shrub areas if threatened.
+They dig dens to raise their young and provide shelter from extreme temperatures and high winds.
+They are highly social, so if you spot one, watch for more.

 What do bat-eared foxes eat?

-The majority of the bat-eared fox’s diet consists of small invertebrates such as ants, termites, spiders, scorpions and crickets.
-They will also eat small birds, mammals and reptiles, and even desert truffle.
+Most bat-eared fox’s diet consists of small invertebrates such as ants, termites, spiders, scorpions and crickets.
+They will also eat small birds, mammals, reptiles, and even desert truffles.

 What are the major threats to bat-eared foxes?